Essex County clean-up after the storm, downed trees and power outages

 “There's still that snap crackle pop sound going on.
 The town of Essex staff, the public works department have closed a lot of roads, a lot of the small roads here in the municipality.
 Wires are down.
 You know we're asking people to make the assumption that even if the wires down the power is off, treat it like a live wire.
 Do not go close to it and just stay safe right now.”

-With all the downed trees and damage surveyed in Essexm the town is informing residents about what to do and who to call.
+With all the downed trees and damage surveyed in Essex the town is informing residents about what to do and who to call.

 The Shaheen Room in the Essex Centre Sports Complex at 60 Fairview Avenue W. was supposed to be emergency centre, but the building also lost power.